WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 ```
 **Important note**

-Parent/child navigation only works if the path you define are hierarchical.
+Parent/child navigation only works if the path you define are hierarchical, following a URL-like scheme where each path segment is separated by the `/` character.
 For example:
 - `/` is the root of all paths.
+There should always be a screen with `path="/"`.
 - `/parent/child` is a child of `/parent`.
 - `/parent/child/grand-child` is a child of `/parent/child`.
 - `/parent/:param` is a child of `/parent` as well.

 ## Props